Kaleem Siddiqui

-Kaleem Siddiqui (born 23 September 1957) is an Indian Islamic scholar, preacher, educationist and a member of Tablighi Jamaat.
-He was detained by ATS of Uttar Pradesh police with accusations of mass conversion which nationalist Hindu considered a threat to their religion, he had been providing both financial and legal assistance to those who faced difficulty to adopt Islam as their consent religion.
+Kaleem Siddiqui (born 23 September 1957) is a convicted Indian Islamic preacher, and a member of Tablighi Jamaat.
+He was detained by ATS of Uttar Pradesh police for mass conversion and later convicted by NIA court in 2024.
 He is a disciple of Zakariyya Kandhlawi and Abul Hasan Ali Hasani Nadwi.

 Biography

 He was born on 23 September 1957 in Phulat village of Muzaffarnagar district, Uttar Pradesh, India.
 His father Haji Muhammad Amin was a Zamindar and murid of Mahmud Hasan Deobandi.
 His mother's name is Zubaida Khatun.
 He received his early education at the Faizul Islam Madrasa in phulat, founded by Rashid Ahmad Gangohi, now known as Jamia Imam Wali Ullah.
 In class V, he memorized first 7 Para of Quran.
 He passed his higher secondary in science from Pact Inter College.
 He completed his BSc from Meerut College.
 He then appeared for the All India Pre Medical Test and finished 57th across India.
 He later came in contact with Abul Hasan Ali Hasani Nadwi and was admitted to Darul Uloom Nadwatul Ulama to study Islamic subjects.
 He did not get admission even after getting the opportunity to get admission in MBBS.

 He has been the administrator of Jamia Imam Waliullah Islamia, Phulat, Muzaffarnagar, since the 1980s.
 He is also the president of the Global Peace Center and the Jamia Waliullah Trust.